Strawberry Shortcake

 4. Knead lightly, up to 10-12 times, until you have a soft but not too sticky dough.
 Don’t overwork or biscuits will be tough.

-5. Gently pat dough out into a circle about 1in / 2.5cm thick, checking to make sure underneath is still floured well and the dough isn’t sticking.
+5. Gently pat dough out into a circle about 1in / 2.5cm thick, checking to make sure underneath is still floured well and dough isn’t sticking.

 7. Bake biscuits in preheated oven for 10-12 minutes, or until risen and lightly golden brown.